AsoStrife/Delaunay-Triangulation/README.md

 Main Features about Delaunay Triangulation algorithm
 -------
-- Efficient way to find in which triangle a point lie.
+- Efficient way to find in which triangle a point lies.
 - A point can be totaly inside on a triangle or can lie in one of three edges.
 - A point can be insert only once.
-Instead of using the vector of points to check if point already exist, I use the Dag in order to save time and CPU clock.
+Instead of using the vector of points to check if point already exist, I use the Dag, in order to save time and CPU clock.
 - Iterative Dag navigation instead of recursive way to avoid some crash and segmentation faults.
 - Access to the adjacent triangles and the corresponding Dag node in O(1)

 Installation
 -------------

 This project was developed with Ubuntu 17.04.
-In order to install all dependencies and libraries run the following command:
+In order to install all dependencies and libraries run the following commands:

 > **From your terminal:**